carpentries/governance/code-of-conduct-transparency-reports/2020-04-01-coc-transparency-report.md

 ### Reports

-Between 2020-02-01 and 2020-03-31, the Code of Conduct committee processed one formal incident report.
+Between 2020-02-01 and 2020-03-31, the Code of Conduct committee processed NO formal incident report.

 ### Potential Code of Conduct Breaches